Analysis | The Trump campaign’s disingenuous spin on its watered-down voter fraud claims

 But while the campaign — as The Post’s report acknowledges — continues to assert in its lawsuit that its observers were not able to monitor the counting of mail ballots, it is no longer pursuing legal claims based on that allegation.
 References to the observers remain in the lawsuit, but the Trump campaign is not seeking legal relief based on that allegation anymore.
 Instead, those assertions are more or less filler at this point.

-And that becomes readily apparent thanks to the fact that we can see exactly what changes were made on the document.
+And that becomes readily apparent, thanks to the fact that we can see exactly what changes were made on the document.

 Ellis mentioned Paragraph 142, which states: “It is estimated that 680,770 ballots were processed by the Allegheny and Philadelphia County Boards of Elections when no observation was allowed.”
 The other paragraph she cited, No. 150, says, “Plaintiffs incorporate each of the prior allegations in this Complaint.”